shu8/Stack-Overflow-Optional-Features/README.md

 Removes the annoying 'you can also provide a link from the web' button, and shows the URL input field by default!
 Code by Siguza <http://meta.stackoverflow.com/a/306901/3541881>! :)

 - Show the flag outcome time when viewing your flag history:
-Shows the time the flags were marked as helpful/declined/etc... in the flag history page (this is currently only a tooltip, so the script adds it as real text)
+Shows the time the flags were marked as helpful/declined/etc... in the flag history page (this is currently only a tooltip, so the script adds it as real text).
+More info [here](https://github.com/shu8/SE_OptionalFeatures/pull/32).

+- Add Scroll To Top button to the topbar:
+Adds a button to the topbar to scroll back to the top if the top of the page is more than 100px. **Requires 'Fixed Topbar' to be enabled!** More info [here](https://github.com/shu8/SE_OptionalFeatures/pull/34).
 ---

 I've 'migrated' this from my Gist over [here](https://gist.github.com/shu8/daae9127fa0fe06d5e4d) because I think a proper repo is better - so I've 'edited' the script a few times in a few minutes at the start - those are the first 6 versions (0.1 up to and including 0.6).